-$[\]underline{1}$ Where necessary and possible, the Secretariat made available hard copies of workbooks or USB keys containing the content available to participants with no or unreliable internet connection.

-- 12. Mr. Benedicto Lucas, Executive Secretary of Consejo Nacional de Áreas Protegidas (CONAP), provided the welcoming remarks on behalf of all board members of CONAP and staff.
-He noted that the CBD is one of the UN Conventions with a lot of success in Guatemala.
-The Guatemalan protected areas system covers 34% of the country.
-The view and landscape of Panajachel is one of the 328 protected areas of Guatemala, and 97% of its inhabitants are Mayan-descendant peoples.
-Discussions concerning the recognition of indigenous peoples rights and access to land are just beginning in Guatemala, although there are some initial successes including the first inscription or recognition of collective territory for collective/community and sustainable use.
-He also took the opportunity to thank Mr. Braulio Ferreira de Souza Dias, the Executive Secretary of the Convention, and Mr John Scott for the opportunity of working together on this workshop and the broader series of events with Guatemala. - 13.
-Mr. John Scott, the senior programme officer for traditional knowledge at the Secretariat of the Convention, on behalf of Mr. Braulio Ferreira de Souza Dias, welcomed the partners and participants to this workshop.
+13. Mr. Benedicto Lucas, Executive Secretary of Consejo Nacional de Áreas Protegidas (CONAP), provided the welcoming remarks on behalf of all board members of CONAP and staff.
+He noted that the CBD was one of the United Nations Conventions with a lot of success in Guatemala.
+The Guatemalan protected areas system covered 34% of the country.
+The view and landscape of Panajachel was one of the 328 protected areas of Guatemala, and 97% of its inhabitants were Mayan-descendant peoples.
+Discussions concerning the recognition of indigenous peoples' rights and access to land were just beginning in Guatemala, although there were some initial successes, including the first inscription or recognition of collective territory for collective/community and sustainable use.
+He also took the opportunity to thank Mr. Braulio Ferreira de Souza Dias, the Executive Secretary of the Convention, and Mr John Scott for the opportunity of working together during the workshop and the broader series of events with Guatemala.

+14. Mr. John Scott, senior programme officer for traditional knowledge at the Secretariat of the Convention, on behalf of Mr. Braulio Ferreira de Souza Dias, welcomed the partners and participants to the workshop.
 He thanked the local indigenous peoples for the traditional spiritual opening ceremony to the ancestors.
-He noted that Panajachel is particularly high in biological and cultural diversity and that that Guatemala, as president of the Mega-Diverse Group of countries, has an important regional role to play in the effective implementation of the Convention.
-He noted that when the Executive Secretary visited Guatemala, in 2014, many sectors expressed their desire to be more involved in the CBD processes, especially on issues related to Indigenous Peoples.
-He welcomed the multiple partnerships that will shape the regional training programmes in 2016, which will in turn contribute to strategic targets 11, 16 and 18, as well as the implementation of the Nagoya Protocol. - 14.
-Carlos Batzin, of Fondo para el Desarrollo de los Pueblos Indigenas de America Latina y El Caribe (Fondo Indigena), greeted the participants calling on with the permission of the Mayan Gods and the Ancestors.
+He noted that Panajachel was particularly high in biological and cultural diversity and that Guatemala, as president of the Megadiverse Group of countries, had an important regional role to play in the effective implementation of the Convention.
+He noted that when the Executive Secretary visited

+Guatemala, in 2014, many sectors expressed their desire to be more involved in the CBD processes, especially on issues related to indigenous peoples.
+He welcomed the multiple partnerships that will shape the regional training programmes in 2016, which will in turn contribute to strategic targets 11, 16 and 18, as well as the implementation of the Nagoya Protocol.

+15. Carlos Batzin, of Fondo para el Desarrollo de los Pueblos Indígenas de América Latina y El Caribe (Fondo Indigena), greeted the participants calling on with the permission of the Mayan Gods and the Ancestors.
 He welcomed brothers and sisters from different parts of the globe, and acknowledged the presence of Maria Eugenia Choque Quisque as the representative of the United Nations Permanent Forum on Indigenous Issues (UNPFII).
 He recognized the global indigenous social movement for the recognition of their rights and improvement of their living conditions.
-He reminded us that modernity brings improved communications but also an important message that the "economy of the future is knowledge".
-This has implications for indigenous traditional knowledge and its use by large corporations. - 15.
-Dr. Diego Recalde, the National Representative for UN FAO in Guatemala, thanked the Secretariat to inviting FAO to these events on biological diversity.
-In his presentation he noted that today there are more than 800 million peoples on the planet who do not have enough food to eat while at the same time there are 200 million people suffering from obesity.
-This is a world that produces enough food for all people but is plagued with inequitable production and distribution problems.
-Almost 40% of all food produced, mostly perishables, are wasted.
-He emphasised that humanity needs to increase food productivity by 50% by 2050 to meet population demands but questions the real cost of that production.
-He also noted such initiatives as UN REDD in Guatemala, and new climate change laws and other indigenous initiatives that show that Guatemala is moving in the right direction.
-Guatemala is also increasingly recognizing the importance of indigenous peoples' traditional knowledge, especially for biodiversity and food sovereignty.
+He reminded participants that modernity brought improved communications but also that the "economy of the future was knowledge".
+This had implications for indigenous traditional knowledge and its use by large corporations.

+16. Dr. Diego Recalde, the National Representative for the Food and Agriculture Organization of the United Nations in Guatemala, thanked the Secretariat for inviting FAO to these events on biological diversity.
+In his presentation he noted that at that time, more than 800 million peoples on the planet did not have enough food to eat, while at the same time there were 200 million people suffering from obesity.
+This was a world that produced enough food for all people but was plagued with inequitable production and distribution problems.
+Almost 40% of all food produced, mostly perishables, was wasted.
+He emphasized that humanity needed to increase food productivity by 50% by 2050 to meet population demands but questioned the real cost of that production.
+He also noted such initiatives as UN REDD in Guatemala, and new climate change laws and other indigenous initiatives that showed that Guatemala was moving in the right direction.
+Guatemala was also increasingly recognizing the importance of indigenous peoples' traditional knowledge, especially for biodiversity and food sovereignty.